 In \cref{alg:ivon}, we use the two modifications (highlighted in red) to get an improved version of VON, called IVON.
-The updates closely resemble Adam.
-One major change is the sampling step in line 2 and a minor difference is the lack of square-root over $\vh+\delta$ in line 7.
-IVON therefore uses a proper Newton-like update but, instead of using $\widehat{\vh}$, it uses the smoothed average $\vh$.
-This can reduce instability due to the noise in the Hessian estimate.
-The Hessian estimator in \cref{eq:lh_estimator} is also less costly compared to other second-order optimizers~\citep{DaDe15,YaGh21,LiLi23}.
+The updates closely resemble Adam, but there is a sampling step in line 2 (highlighted in blue) and there is no square-root over $\vh$ in line 7.
+IVON therefore uses a Newton-like update.
+The Hessian estimator in \cref{eq:lh_estimator} is less costly compared to other second-order optimizers~\citep{DaDe15,YaGh21,LiLi23}.
 It is valid even for losses that are not twice-differentiable (for example, for ReLU activations).
-These aspects make IVON a unique second-order optimizer with nearly identical cost to Adam. \definecolor{commentcolor}{RGB}{128, 179, 89} \algorithmiccomment[1]{ {\eqparbox{COMMENT}{#1}}}
+These aspects make IVON a unique second-order optimizer with similar costs to Adam. \definecolor{commentcolor}{RGB}{128, 179, 89} \algorithmiccomment[1]{ {\eqparbox{COMMENT}{#1}}}